rocky-linux/documentation/docs/books/lxd_server/00-toc.md

 The learning curve for LXD can be a bit steep, but this book will attempt to give you a wealth of knowledge at your fingertips, to help you deploy and use LXD on Rocky Linux.

-For those wanting to use LXD as a lab environment on their own laptops or workstations, see **Appendix A: Workstation Setup**.
+For those wanting to use LXD as a lab environment on their own laptops or workstations, see [Appendix A: Workstation Setup](30-appendix_a.md).

 ## Prerequisites And Assumptions